FAQs / SFQs

 This is how it would be fixed in the add-ons directory.

 In my add ons folder it is just called mira_tools.
 For this addon it can get complicated since the naming is rather specific.

 I must add that the add on checker doesn't really matter.
 It was attempted to be a convenience thing.
 However some issues that users find with it is due to the naming.

-Why doesn't curveStretch or curveGuide show up in the Q menu?
+Why doesn't curveStretch show up in the Q menu?